CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

 <a name="nfr1"></a>

 1. **Entry Encryption**
-    - **Description**: User entries will be stored in an external database encrypted with CBC protocol
+    - **Description**: User entries will be stored in an external database encrypted with AES protocol
     - **Justification**: Encrypting user data as an extra layer of security will make more people willing to choose our application to save all of their sensitive personal information.
 Protecting this information is also extremely important from a privacy/ethics point of view, along with for the safety of users as well.
 2. **Response Times**
     - **Description**: